 You want to be stellar?
 You want to be an example, someone your peers and colleagues look up to?
 You want to be extra-ordinary in the horde of so many ordinary people around you who are struggling day and night?
 Add a bit of Grace to your life.

 If you are between 20s and 30s, you might want to avoid screwing your life over in these 10 ways!

 And let me tell you.
 Grace is not as easy as Grease.
 Grease is easily available for you to slip over and fall flat on the face.
 Grease is easily available all over the place.
 Because we are in a time where grease is appreciated and praised, while grace is looked upon as something that has been forced on you.

 However Grace has stellar long term benefits which are not easy to spot.
 You need that eye to find it and then you need the courage to own it.
 Courage after all is simply grace under pressure.

-I am not sure if I have succeeded in sharing this hard earned, cultivated over the last 15 years wisdom with you and whether it has reached you in the same wavelength as intended.
-Do feel free to ask questions if you wish to.
+I am not sure if I have succeeded in sharing this hard earned, cultivated over the last 17 years wisdom with you and answering the question – How to live an inspired life!
+And whether it has reached you in the same wavelength as intended.
+Do feel free to ask questions if you wish to (Here are a few blogposts that might help).
 And,

 Be graceful.
 Be good.
 Grease is easy but grace is better, much better.
 But most important of all, cultivate grace because it gives depth to your soul.
 Grace is the deepest ocean of all.